pactera-vicky/python-notes/git/git_commands.md

 - git create tag

-  - The tag should been created in the master branch
+  - The tag should be created in the master branch(very important)

    git checkout master